SAP/spartacus-docs/_pages/contributing/events-and-subscriptions.md

 title: Events and Subscriptions
 ---

-In Spartacus, you can subscribe to event streams that start when the application is initialized, and which continue to be active whenever someone subscribes to these events.
+In Spartacus, you can subscribe to event streams at the application start, and which continue to be active for the whole application lifetime.

 When working with these kinds of events streams, it is important to subscribe only to the ones you need, and nothing else.
 This is because event streams can often cause side effects, such as loading data.
 Subscribing needlessly to event streams can cause redundant calls and add extra computations that result in reduced application performance.

 In those cases make sure to subscribe to the things you need at the moment and nothing else.
 Often streams cause some side effects (eg. loading some data).
 Using them recklessly can cause redundant calls, extra computations which can result in worse application performance.

-In the following example, use of the `withLatestFrom` operator results in subscriptions to the passed stream when the root stream is subscribed to:
+In the following example, use of the `withLatestFrom` operator results in subscriptions to the passed stream (that is, to the parameter you use to call the `withLatestFrom` function) when the root stream is subscribed to:

 ```typescript
 this.getAction(mapping.action).pipe(